 If I live in La Malbaie, will I need to apply for accreditation?

-Only residents of La Malbaie who need to access restricted sites will have to obtain accreditation.
+Yes, all residents of La Malbaie will have to obtain accreditation.

 Which sites will be restricted?